vbwx/finddup/Manual.md

     Implies **-t**.

+- **-c**

+    Only print paths of files whose inode change time is older than or equal to the time of their respective duplicates.

+- **-C**

+    Only print paths of files whose inode change time is newer than or equal to the time of their respective duplicates.

 - **-m**

-    Only print paths of files whose modification date is older than or equal to the date of their respective duplicates.
+    Only print paths of files whose modification time is older than or equal to the time of their respective duplicates.

 - **-M**

-    Only print paths of files whose modification date is newer than or equal to the date of their respective duplicates.
+    Only print paths of files whose modification time is newer than or equal to the time of their respective duplicates.

+- **-v**

+    Only print paths of files whose access time is older than or equal to the time of their respective duplicates.

+- **-V**

+    Only print paths of files whose access time is newer than or equal to the time of their respective duplicates.

 - **-n**